ThomasWaldmann/vcc/README.md

 Won't be the complete experience, but we could try how far we'll get.

+Note: for now, we collect IDEAS here (see also issues for more details), code might be elsewhere.

 Experiences we get at such an event and how they could map
 ----------------------------------------------------------